-The College of Europe is one of the longest established educational institutions offering one-year postgraduate European studies programmes.
-Today, the Natolin campus is at the cutting edge of academic study into new developments in the European Union, namely the EU’s relations with its neighbours and the European Neighbourhood Policy (ENP).
-In 2012 the European Neighbourhood Policy Chairs was established at the Natolin campus to respond to the increasing needs of experts for a more comprehensive appreciation of the integration process together with an understanding of the EU’s relations with the neighbours.
-Thanks to scholarships offered by the European Commission the College sees also continuously growing number of students coming from the ENP countries.
-College of Europe Natolin offers to be a host of the WEASA project and will contribute to WEASA financially, programmatically and in logistics terms (secretariat and the IT service of the project).
-The European Neighbourhood Policy Chair contributes to the European Integration component of the Academy.
+The College of Europe is one of the longest established educational institutions offering one-year postgraduate European studies programs.
+Today, the Natolin campus is at the cutting edge of academic study of new developments in the European Union, namely the EU’s relations with its neighbours and the European Neighbourhood Policy (ENP).
+In 2012, the European Neighbourhood Policy Chair was established at the Natolin campus to respond to the increasing needs for a more comprehensive appreciation of the integration process, coupled with an understanding of the EU’s relations with the neighbours.
+Thanks to scholarships offered by the European Commission and a number of EU Member States, the Natolin Campus hosts a continuously growing number of students coming from the ENP countries.